tstirrat15/sentimentClusters/_pages/sources.md

 ---
 layout: page
-title: Conclusions
+title: Sources
-permalink: /conclusions/
+permalink: /sources/
-description: Bringing it all together.
+description: The data and tools we used in our project
 headings:
 - top
 - hipster1